-LCD SIGN OPERAITO IN SUB-ZERO TEMPERATURS: THE PROBLEM
+LCD SIGN OPERAITO IN SUB-ZERO TEMPERATURES: THE PROBLEM

 As the name suggests, the liquid crystal between two polarising filters fills a Liquid-crystal display unit (LCD Sign).
 In low-temperature environments, this liquid crystal suffers from a loss of brightness and slower response times.
 In sub-zero environments without supplemental heating, the liquid-crystal can freeze and cause the screen to stop functioning.